 Where to Buy AI Penny Stocks

-You can buy AI penny stocks on major exchanges like the New York Stock Exchange (NYSE) and Nasdaq, as well as in the over-the-counter (OTC) markets.
+You can buy AI and robotics penny stocks on major exchanges like the New York Stock Exchange (NYSE) and Nasdaq, as well as in the over-the-counter (OTC) markets.
 Most people trade penny stocks through broker websites and apps like Robinhood, Chase, Wealthsimple Trade, and TD Ameritrade.

 NYSE/Nasdaq Penny Stocks